NERSC/SC25-quantum-tutorial/README.md

 Live demonstrations on NERSC’s Perlmutter supercomputer and Infleqtion’s Sqale neutral-atom QPU will showcase the value of GPU-accelerated quantum applications and QEC.
 Practical examples in `CUDA-Q` will include GPU-accelerated decoders on Perlmutter and the demonstration of logical qubits using VQE for a material science application.

-For advanced participants, notebooks will also cover algorithms such as contextual machine learning (CML), QAOA-GPT, and Auxiliary Field Quantum Monte-Carlo (AFMQC).
+For advanced participants, notebooks will also cover algorithms such QAOA-GPT and Auxiliary Field Quantum Monte-Carlo (AFMQC).
+For additional examples, please visit the [applications section in CUDA-Q docs](https://nvidia.github.io/cuda-quantum/latest/using/applications.html).

 Participants will leave with practical skills in building hybrid quantum-classical applications, an understanding of performance-critical AQSC components, and familiarity with emerging techniques in scalable quantum algorithm design and QEC.